planttheidea/react-parm/README.md

 #### createRender

-Create a functional render method, which will receive the `props` as the first parameter, and the full instance as the second parameter.
+Create a functional render method, which will receive the `props` as the first parameter, the full instance as the second parameter, and any arguments passed to it as the third parameter.

-_createRender(instance: ReactComponent, render: function): (props: Object, instance: ReactComponent) => ReactElement_
+_createRender(instance: ReactComponent, render: function): (props: Object, instance: ReactComponent, args: Array<any>) => ReactElement_

 ```javascript
 import React from "react";